JudySM/Anti-Sleep-Alarm/README.md

 3. If eyes remain closed for 4 seconds, the motor turns off.
 4. The system resets when the driver’s eyes reopen.

-## Setup Instructions

-1. Connect hardware components as per the provided code:
-   - sensorPin: Pin 2
-   - buzzerPin: Pin 9
-   - motorPin: Pin 8
-2. Upload the Arduino code to the microcontroller.
-3. Power the system and begin monitoring.